nova9/madura_api/index.md

 ## Welcome to madura_api GitHub Page

-This is a python module that enables the ability to access madura online dictionary from your python code.
+This is a python module that can be used to access madura online dictionary from your python code.

 ### Install it
 ```python